avacio/VeggieVengeance/README.md

 ## Milestone Requirements

-- Development: All features implemented in the previous milestones should be working, or improved upon if itís the case.
+- Development: All features implemented in the previous milestones should be working, or improved upon if it‚Äôs the case.
 	- all abilities are included, and their damages are tuned
 	- codes are partially refactored to improve readability